What is PDPL (Saudi Arabia)?

 3. What is considered personal data under PDPL?

-Personal data includes any information that can identify an individual, such as name, national ID, contact details, location data, financial information, health data, and other sensitive personal information.
+Under Personal Data Protection Law Saudi Arabia, personal data includes any information that can identify an individual.
+This may include name, national ID number, contact details, location data, financial information, online identifiers, and sensitive personal data such as health or biometric information.

 4. Is consent mandatory under PDPL?